2008 CALIFORNIA BILL INFORMATION

 Legislative web site html - Local Govt Analysis

-Support to neutral.
-Also, a number of dog clubs that submitted
+Also, a number of dog clubs that submitted letters were not

 Revised Integrated Text, H&S Part 6, Division 105,